-There is a green LED on the inside of the units visible through the vent slots which flashes when the unit is powered and continues to flash even when a target temperature has been set.
-The LED will stop flashing and be constantly illuminated when the target temperature is reached and is stable to within +/- 0.2°C for more than 60 seconds.
+There is a green LED provided which flashes when the unit is powered and continues to flash even when a target temperature has been set.
+The LED will stop flashing and be constantly illuminated when the target temperature is reached and is stable to within +/-0.2°C for more than 60 seconds.